What We Love About Wilson

 Wander through the two-acre Vollis Simpson Whirligig Park and admire the spinning sculptures overhead. photograph by Wilson County TDA

 Whirligig Museum: Venture into the park’s museum, and the experience becomes more intimate and reflective.
 Displays of original tools, photographs, and salvaged materials illustrate the way WWII veteran Vollis Simpson’s background as a machinist and rigger helped him transform everyday objects into large-scale public art.
-Volunteer docents often add personal context, sharing stories of restoration efforts and community involvement that aren’t captured in the exhibits themselves.
+Knowledgeable staff often add personal context, sharing stories of restoration efforts and community involvement that aren’t captured in the exhibits themselves.

-NC Whirligig Festival: Each fall, this town-wide festival draws visitors from around the region for a lively, music-filled celebration.
-Held the second Saturday in November, food vendors, arts and crafts vendors, and live performances fill the streets of downtown Wilson.
-Simpson’s spinning sculptures remain the centerpiece, anchoring a weekend that feels festive and distinctly local.
+NC Whirligig Festival: Held on the first Saturday in November, this town-wide festival draws visitors from around North Carolina (and beyond) for a lively, music-filled celebration.
+Come experience carnival treats from food vendors, browse the handiwork of arts and crafts vendors, and enjoy the sounds from live performances filling the streets of downtown Wilson.
+The spinning sculptures remain the centerpiece, anchoring a weekend that feels festive and distinctly local.

 Arts and Culture